google/docsy/content/en/docs/Adding content/navigation.md

 ## Configure search

 By default Docsy uses a [Google Custom Search Engine](https://cse.google.com/cse/all) to search your site.
-If you want to use this feature, you'll first need to set up the search engine and ensure your site is indexed.
+To enable this feature, you'll first need to make sure that you have built a public production version of your site, as otherwise your site won't be crawled and indexed.

 ### Setting up site search

 1. Deploy your site and ensure that it's built with `HUGO_ENV="production"`, as Google will only crawl and index Docsy sites built with this setting (you probably don't want your not-ready-for-prime-time site to be searchable!).
+You can specify this variable as a command line flag to Hugo:

+    ```
+    $ env HUGO_ENV="production" hugo
+    ```

-You can specify this variable either as a command line flag to Hugo, or if you're using Netlify, as a Netlify deployment setting along with the Hugo version.
+    Alternatively, if you're using Netlify, you can specify it as a Netlify [deployment setting](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) in `netlify.toml` or the Netlify UI, along with the Hugo version.
 It may take a day or so before your site has actual search results available.
 2. Create a Google Custom Search Engine for your deployed site by clicking **New Search Engine** on the [Custom Search page](https://cse.google.com/cse/all) and following the instructions.
 Make a note of the ID for your new search engine.

 ### Adding the search page

 Once you have your search engine, you can add the feature to your site:

+1. Ensure you have a Markdown file in `content/en/search.md` (and one per other languages if needed) to display your search results.
+It only needs a title and `layout: search`, as in the following example:

+    ```
+    ---
+    title: Search Results
+    layout: search
+    ---
+    ```

 1. Add your Google Custom Search Engine ID to the site params in `config.toml`.
 You can add different values per language if needed.